IP-CAM/Kashier-Plugin-for-Opencart-v.3.x/README.md

 - On the **Extensions** page, select **Payments** from the dropdown and then install the **Kashier Payment Getaway** extension.
 - Save the configuration below.
 ![](https://raw.githubusercontent.com/Kashier-payments/kashier-openCart-plugin/main/steps/open_Cart_configuration.png)
-- Save the configuration below.

    1. **Merchant ID** - Enter your Merchant ID provided by kashier
    2. **Test Mode**  test mode for testing and development
    3. **Test Api Key** - Enter your Merchant test Api Key provided by kashier
-   4. **Live Api Key** - Enter your Merchant test Api Key provided by kashier
+   4. **Live Api Key** - Enter your Merchant live Api Key provided by kashier
    5. **Order Success Status** - Order status that will set for Successful Payment
    6. **Order Failed Status** - Order status that will set for Failed Payment
    7. **Order Pending Status** - Order status that will set for Panding Payment